believeinlain/believeinlain.github.io/projects/pmd.md

 ## Acknowledgements

-Submitted to [AIPR Workshop](https://www.aipr-workshop.org) 2021 with the title *Real-Time Event-Based Tracking and Detection for Maritime Environments*.
+Presented at [AIPR Workshop](https://www.aipr-workshop.org) 2021 with the title *Real-Time Event-Based Tracking and Detection for Maritime Environments*.
 Images and captions adapted from working manuscript.

 Developed with financial support from University of California San Marcos and Naval Information Warfare Center Pacific.